Let integrity and uprightness preserve me, for I wait for you. Psalm 25:21

 15 He took away the foreign gods, and the idol out of the house of the Lord, and all the altars that he had built in the mountain of the house of the Lord, and in Jerusalem, and cast them out of the city.
 16 He built up the altar of the Lord and offered sacrifices of peace offerings and of thanksgiving on it, and commanded Judah to serve the Lord, the God of Israel.
 17 Nevertheless the people sacrificed still in the high places, but only to the Lord their God.

 18 Now the rest of the acts of Manasseh, and his prayer to his God, and the words of the seers who spoke to him in the name of the Lord, the God of Israel, they are written among the acts of the kings of Israel.
-19 His prayer also, and how the Lord was entreated of him, and all his sin and his trespass, and the places in which he built high places, and set up the Asherah poles and the engraved images, before he humbled himself: they are written in the history of Hozai.
-20 So Manasseh rested with his fathers, and they buried him in his own house. and Amon his son reigned in his place.
+19 His prayer also, and how the Lord was moved by his entreaty, and all his sin and his trespass, and the places in which he built high places, and set up the Asherah poles and the engraved images, before he humbled himself: they are written in the history of Hozai.
+20 So Manasseh rested with his fathers, and they buried him in his own house, and Amon his son reigned in his place.

 Amon’s Evil Reign in Judah